Rahul-kulal-73/pedro-nextjs/README.md

 - √ Would you like to use the App Router? (recommended) ...
 No / Yes ✅
 - √ Would you like to use Turbopack for next dev? ...
 No / Yes ✅
 - √ Would you like to customize the import alias (@/* by default)? ...
 No ✅ / Yes
-Creating Routes & Navigation
+## Creating Routes & Navigation
-To create a route, simply create a folder inside the app directory.
-Example: Create a folder named about, and inside it, create a page.tsx file.
-When a user accesses localhost:3000/about, the content of page.tsx will be displayed.
+- To create a route, simply create a folder inside the `app` directory.
+Example: Create a folder named `about`, and inside it, create a `page.tsx` file.
+When a user accesses `localhost:3000/about`, the content of `page.tsx` will be displayed.

-This content is rendered through the {children} prop in layout.tsx.
+- This content is rendered through the `{children}` prop in `layout.tsx`.

-Use the <Link> tag for navigation (similar to the standard <a> tag).
+- Use the `<Link>` tag for navigation (similar to the standard `<a>` tag).

+##  Working with Images
+- Use the <Image> component to add `images` in Next.js.
+- It optimizes images based on the device resolution and supports lazy loading by default.
+- To use external images, configure the allowed hostnames in `next.config.ts`.